beibuwandeluori/DeeperForensicsChallengeSolution/README.md

 ## Training
 ### Tricks
-1. Data Augmentation: official augmentation provided in [here](https://github.com/EndlessSora/DeeperForensics-1.0/tree/master/perturbation) there are color saturation(CS), color contrast(CC), ocal block-wise(BW), white Gaussian noise in color components(GNC), Gaussian blur(GB) and JPEG compression(JPEG), which are applied directly on the face images.
+1. Data Augmentation: official augmentation provided in [here](https://github.com/EndlessSora/DeeperForensics-1.0/tree/master/perturbation).
+There are color saturation(CS), color contrast(CC), ocal block-wise(BW), white Gaussian noise in color components(GNC), Gaussian blur(GB) and JPEG compression(JPEG), which are applied directly on the face images.
 Moreover, we also random mixup these distortions with a probability of 0.2.
 2. LabelSmoothing Loss
 3. Add more data: UADFV, DFD, FF++, Celeb-df and DFDC